SamBigham/sorting-mini-project/README.md

 # sorting-mini-project
-As the name suggests, it's our mini-project for the sorting lab.
+# Author: Sam Bigham

+This is the mini project for sorting arrays.
+We'll be using sorting algorithms such as merge sort, and quicksort.